jeong-tae/SNIP-filter-level-pytorch/README.md

 This implementation is based on [SNIP paper](https://arxiv.org/abs/1810.02340) and calculate group sensitivity in Linear and Conv2d.

+The sparsitiy level, k doesn't mean compression rate anymore in here.
+Because I sort each connections in group, so meaning slightly changed.

 If you have any question or find any issue, please [let me know](../..//issues)!

 ## Requirements